ACKSIL-droid/NorCol_homepage/README.md

 # NorCol Technologies
-A homepage for a definitely not-evil fictional corporation.
+Homepage for a definitely not-evil fictional corporation.
+An assignment for the Odin Project Foundations module.

 Images sourced from pexels.com.
 Image credits: